-I’m not just talking about salaries – although fairly compensating your software engineering team is certainly nothing to sniff at.
+I’m not just talking about how to conserve on salaries – although fairly compensating your software engineering team is certainly nothing to sniff at.
 Beyond salary, if you break the hiring process down into a cost equation, it’ll likely look something like this:

 Eventual ROI – (Time spent sourcing, vetting, interviewing, and onboarding + capital spent sourcing, vetting, interviewing, and onboarding) = cost to build engineering team

-The efficiency gains happen when you increase the ROI of each engineer you hire, and decrease the cost of actually getting them on the team.
-Companies who optimize for this equation are strategically investing capital into the levers that grow their business: highly efficient engineers building great product.
+Capital efficiency gains happen when you increase the ROI of each engineer you hire, and decrease the cost of actually getting them on the team.
+Companies who optimize for this equation are strategically investing capital into the levers that grow their business: highly efficient engineering teams building great product.

 Those who don’t are stuck in a constant cycle of reinvesting capital into administrative sinkholes.
 Let’s not do that.
 Sinkholes are scary.
 This is a roadmap for how to avoid them.